aubreezy0/UX-terminal-eats/README.md

 # UX Project - Terminal Eats

 ### Starving, in line at security, and cutting it close to departure?
 Terminal Eats will help you find your favorite restaurant in your terminal, show you estimated wait times, and even let you place an order so it is waiting for you.
 Now you can board your plane with that delicious meatball sub just waiting to be eaten.
-Your tummy--and your fellow passengers--will thank you!
+Your tummy--and your fellow passengers--will thank you!!!

 <!--
 ## Contents